Tour four best Swan Valley Wineries including Kosovich, Harris Organic, Mann and Upper Reach

 Valley that grow grapes, ferment them to make wine, bottle their wine on the premises and sell their own wine.

-Most of these rare and real types of Swan Valley wineries are situated in Memorial Avenue, Baskerville, at the top of the Swan Valley Map.
+Most of these rare and real types of Swan Valley wineries are situated in Memorial Avenue, Baskerville, at the top of the Swan Valley Wineries Map

 ON THE WAY HOME FROM THE SWAN VALLEY

-PS: If you want to drive away from the best wineries Swan Valley and visit some nature, we highly recommend Bells Rapids which is right around the corner, on Cathedral Avenue,
+PS: If you want to drive away from the best wineries in the Swan Valley and visit some nature, we highly recommend Bells Rapids which is right around the corner, on Cathedral Avenue,

 offering great vistas, bush walks and more.
 In the summer a picnic under the trees is a great place to go.
 In the winter when the weather is cooler, the sight of the water running and